alentoghostflame/nextcord/docs/interactions.rst

 This doc will explain the innerworkings and how to use interaction commmands.

-We suggest you learn how to make regular commands before looking through here.
+We suggest you learn how to make regular commands before looking through here, we suggest looking at the :doc:`quickstart`

 How To Make A Simple Interaction Command
 ------------------------------------------

-This right here is a simple ping pong Command made with Nextcords slash feature.
+This right here is a simple ping pong command made with Nextcords slash feature.

 .. code-block:: python3